shadowg9/momoblog/content/projects/homelab/_index.md

 Right click the domain and select 'Properties', then go to the 'Forwarders' tab.
 <img src=https://image-ms.s3.us-east-1.amazonaws.com/Step14Part2.png></img>

 Click the 'Edit' buttons to add in Google's DNS server address (8.8.8.8) which will allows us to use the internet.
-What is basically happening if that all DNS requests are being forwarded to Google, which thens routes to the proper web server.
+What is basically happening if that all DNS requests are being forwarded to Google, which then routes to the proper web server.
 <img src=https://image-ms.s3.us-east-1.amazonaws.com/Step14Part3.png></img>

 Testing out the ping command to google's domain to make sure it replies back.